Supported Internships

-In line with the government’s National Disability Strategy, East Durham College is committed to improving the everyday lives of disabled people.
-We want all young people, no matter what their special educational needs or disability (SEND), to be able to reach their full potential and receive the right support to succeed in their education and as they move into adult life.
+East Durham College is committed to improving the everyday lives of disabled people.
+We have high aspirations and ambitions for all our learners, no matter what their special educational needs or disability, to be able to reach their full potential and receive the right support to succeed in their education and as they move into adult life.

 What is a Supported Internship?